ML Explainability: Reasons on the Card, Not in a Tooltip

 Get AI design patterns in your inbox

 One pattern a month.
-The tradeoffs I paid for, plus code.
+The tradeoffs I paid for, plus the templates I use.

 Companion essay